I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 I don't think so.

-Uh, first of all, all of us are imperfect.
+First of all, all of us are imperfect.

 Clearly, this was a mistake.

-Uh clearly the leader misspoke.
+Clearly, the leader misspoke.

-He is also apologized.
+He has also apologized.

-When Trent Lott had a somewhat similar situation, I saw no Democrats jumping out there and condemning uh Senator Lott.
+When Trent Lott had a somewhat similar situation, I saw no Democrats jumping out there and condemning Senator Lott.

-Uh I know Senator Lott.
+I know Senator Lott.

 There was no question about that, and he apologized for it.